hashicorp/vault-helm/README.md

     ```
     @test "syncCatalog/Deployment: disabled by default" {
       cd `chart_dir`
-      local actual=$(helm template \
+      run helm template \
           -x templates/server-statefulset.yaml  \
           --set 'global.enabled=false' \
-          . | tee /dev/stderr |
+          .
-          yq 'length > 0' | tee /dev/stderr)
-      [ "${actual}" = "false" ]
+      [ "$status" -eq 1 ]
     }
     ```
-    Here we are check the length of the command output to see if the anything is rendered.
-    This style can easily be switched to check that a file is rendered instead.
+    Here we are checking to ensure that the template isn't rendered by verifying that `helm template` exits with an error code.

+    *Note:* This test will not work correctly if you put any comments before the conditional statement.